citp/privacy-policy-historical/s/sc/sco/scout.me.md

 (a) Register/Information Related to Your Account

-We collect and store personal information about you when you register to become a customer of our services, and when you otherwise transmit such information to us via our applications, the internet (including partner websites) or by email.
-For instance, to maintain and/or verify your account we collect and store in a database your name, nickname(s), billing address, email address, mobile phone number, or device ID/number for certain devices, mobile phone model, wireless carrier, and in certain circumstances the last four digits of your credit card number, credit card holder's names, and credit card expiration dates.
+We collect and store Personal Information about you when you register to become a customer of our services, and when you otherwise transmit such information to us via our applications, the internet (including partner websites) or by email.
+For instance, to maintain and/or verify your account we may collect and store in a database your name, nickname(s), mobile phone number, mobile phone model, wireless carrier, and in certain circumstances your email address, device ID/number, the last four digits of your credit card number, credit card holder's name, billing address, and credit card expiration date.

 We use your name, billing address, and credit card number for the purpose of billing you for our services, and other services offered from within certain Telenav products, and with your permission, may store such information for future transactions.
 In certain versions of our applications, you may also be given the option to provide a profile photo.